Congratulations and welcome! You’ve been accepted to the 2017 Fall entering class at Suffolk University Law School.

 We will send your login information to the email address you used when you applied.

-Search for apartments and find roommates at Suffolk's annual Law and Graduate Student Off-Campus Housing Fair.
+Search for apartments and find roommates through Suffolk University’s Law and Graduate Student Off-Campus Housing Office.

 due July 20